Box spread: Borrowing

 To borrow funds with box spreads, one would sell a box spread, which generates an upfront payment in the form of an options premium.
 When the box spread expires, the seller is obligated to repay a fixed amount, equal to $K_2 - K_1$, which includes the borrowed amount plus an implied interest expense.
 The interest is the difference between the payment at expiration and the upfront premium received.
 In the example above, the borrowing amount would be $19.30, the value of expiry would be $20, and the implied interest expense would be $0.70.

 This method of borrowing uses box spreads on highly liquid listed options like the SPX (S&P 500 Index option) and is restricted to European options.
-Pricing, or the implied interest rate, can be very competitive, usually at near treasury rates.
+Pricing, or the implied interest rate, can be very competitive, usually at or near treasury rates.

 Borrowing with box spreads has been used by institutions for decades, and is a highly liquid market on itself.
 For example, the average daily notional volume on the SPX Box Spread was over $900MM.

 Borrowing with box spreads has a different tax treatment compared to conventional loans.
 Since borrowing with box spreads is an options trade, the implied interest is categorized as a trading loss.
 In the U.S., this loss can be deducted against capital gains under IRS Sec 1256.

 Box spreads rely on the Options Clearing Corporation (OCC) to guarantee transactions, minimizing counterparty risk.
 The OCC has a strong record of clearing transactions, even during periods of market stress.
 As a "Systemically Important Financial Market Utility" (SIFMU), the OCC also has access to emergency liquidity from the Federal Reserve.

 Borrowing via box spreads has historically been implemented by institutional investors through manual construction of option positions.
 In recent years, the strategy has also gained visibility among retail traders through online forums and community discussions.
 Some financial technology companies have developed services that facilitate borrowing through box spreads by automating trade execution and margin workflows.
 One of the earliest to offer such access was SyntheticFi, which provides structured SPX box spread financing designed to resemble a revolving credit facility, allowing for flexible draw and repayment features.